Kvintasz/DesignPatterns_Observer/README.md

 ## What do you need to implement this pattern?
 * Observable (subject, publisher) - e.g. newsstand
-  1. A collection for the subscribers (Subscribers)
+  1. A collection for the subscribers (e.g. List<Reader> Subscribers)
-  2. A public method by which the observers/subscribers can subscribe for the event (Subscribe(Observer observer))
+  2. A public method by which the observers/subscribers can subscribe for the event (public void Subscribe(Observer observer))
-  3. A public method by which the observers can unsubscribe from the event (Unsubscribe(Observer observer))
+  3. A public method by which the observers can unsubscribe from the event (public void Unsubscribe(Observer observer))
-  4. A private method for the observable to notify the subscribers about the state change (NotifySubscribers())
+  4. A private method for the observable to notify the subscribers about the state change (private void NotifySubscribers())
 * Observer - e.g. you
   1. A public method by which the observable/publisher/subject updates the observer about the state change (Update(Observable observable)).
 This call is in the Notify method of the observable.